 The Paint River Walk in Crystal Falls and is located on the east side of town at the bottom of the hill on highway M-69 in Lincoln Park.
 It is handicap accessible and is a popular place for weddings.
 Along the walkway are benches, barrier free fishing piers, and an interpretive nature trail.

-Crystal View Golf Course is the local golf course located a half mile east of downtown Crystal Falls.
+Crystal View Golf Course & Chung's Bar and Grill- Thise local golf course, located a half mile east of downtown Crystal Falls.
 This nine-hole-course is located on the banks of the Paint River overlooking Crystal Falls.
-The course opens in the spring, as weather permits, and is open 7 days a week with Wednesday set aside for the men's league and Thursday reserved for the women's league.
-Rental carts and clubs available.
-Crystal View Golf Course phone: 906-214-4727.
+906-214-4727 Thursday, Friday, Saturday 7am-10pm

 Runkle Lake Recreation Complex – This campground is owned and operated by the City of Crystal Falls and is open Memorial Day thru Labor Day.
-The complex consists of 57 (electric, water and sewer hookups available) campsites and offers public rest rooms, showers, RV dump station, horse shoe pits, tennis, basketball, and volleyball courts, a playground, and a swimming beach with a certified lifeguard on duty.
+The complex consists of 57 (electric, water and sewer hookups available) campsites and offers public rest rooms, showers, RV dump station, horse shoe pits, tennis, basketball, and volleyball courts, a playground, and a swimming beach.
 There is also a public boat ramp and fishing pier.
-For more info, call the park caretaker at 906-875-3051 (during the camping season) or the City Manager's office at 906-875-3347.
 Click here for rates.
+Please the City of Crystal Falls 906-875-3212.

 Bewabic State Park is located four miles west of Crystal Falls on US Highway 2 on Fortune Lake.
 This campground has 144 campsites.
 The park includes modern bathroom facilities, playgrounds, public beach, hiking trail, and a public boat launch.